Operator: | Hand wheel operated |

 Related Products

-Plug Valve: Durable Flow Control Solution
+Ball Valve: Versatile and Reliable Flow Control Solution

 Strainer Valve: Ensure Clean and Efficient Flow